lakhmanisahil/object_detection/README.md

 pip install --upgrade pip
 pip install -r requirements.txt
 ```
-Note: If you plan to use GPU acceleration on Ubuntu 22.04 (CUDA 11.7 or newer), first install the appropriate torch/torchvision binaries:

-``pip install torch torchvision --index-url https://download.pytorch.org/whl/cu117``

-Then run:
-``pip install ultralytics opencv-python numpy<2.0``

 3. Running this script:
 - Ensure your webcam is plugged in and recognized (check ls /dev/video* on Linux or Device Manager on Windows).